uktrade/data-workspace-frontend/CONTRIBUTING.md

 1. Decide on a short hyphen-separated descriptive name for your change, prefixed with `docs/`, for example `docs/add-example`.

-2. Make a branch using this descriptive name.
+2. Make a branch using this descriptive name:

     ```bash
     git checkout -b docs/add-example